Trusted Divorce Attorney Springfield, MO

 - Child custody laws in Missouri regarding cross-state travel and residency

-We can help you understand the definition of determination for children, joint custody details, the definition of custodial mother, parental rights for a non-custodial parent, unfit for custody laws, grandparents rights in Missouri, legal separation issues, and supervised visitation laws in Missouri.
+We can help you understand the definition of determination for children, divorce law in Springfield, joint custody details, the definition of custodial mother, parental rights for a non-custodial parent, unfit for custody laws, grandparents rights in Missouri, legal separation issues, and supervised visitation laws in Missouri.

 Attorney Shane Cantin has significant experience navigating Missouri custody laws and is ready to help.
 Please use the form on this page to contact our law firm and we’ll promptly respond.